Here's how area members of Congress voted

 Senate Vote 5:REGULATING COMMUNICATIONS: The Senate has confirmed the nomination of Anna Gomez to be a member of the Federal Communications Commission (FCC).
 Gomez is a former lawyer and official at the FCC and has been a senior official at Sprint Nextel and, more recently, a telecommunications attorney at a private law firm.
 A supporter, Sen. Ben Ray Lujan, D-N.M., said: "Protecting the public interest and advancing universal service for broadband and broadcast services is a passion for Ms. Gomez."
 The vote, on Sept.
 7, was 55 yeas to 43 nays.YEAS: Brown D-OHNAYS: Vance R-OH

-This article originally appeared on Mansfield News Journal: Votes cast by area members of Congress Sept.
-1-7
+This article originally appeared on Fremont News-Messenger: Here's how area members of Congress voted